dainst/wordpress-components/README.md

 Some useful _docker-compose_ commands:
-1. Hit `CTRL+C` to stop the running containers, or run `docker-compose stop` in a new terminal window within the repositories root directory.
+1. Hit `CTRL+C` to stop the running containers, or run `docker-compose stop` in a new terminal window within the repository's root directory.
-2. To restart stopped containers run `docker-compose start` within the repositories root directory.
+2. To restart stopped containers run `docker-compose start` within the repository's root directory.
-3. If you want to reset everything run `docker-compose down -v` to delete all containers (and subsequently all changes in the Wordpress instance).
+3. If you want to reset everything run `docker-compose down -v` to delete all containers (and subsequently the existing Wordpress instance).

 ## Adding new templates or plugins to the Wordpress instance

 All templates and plugins should be mounted as volumes by editing the _docker-compose.yml_.
-The story telling application is mounted as follows:
+The storytelling plugin is mounted as follows:

 ``
 (..)